Location and Contact

 When you arrive at Uxbridge site: Register at central registration desk on main floor.
 The registration desk clerk will direct you from there.

 You may need an X-ray as a result of illness or injury, or when a physician suspects a medical problem that cannot easily be detected with a routine physical examination.
+Visiting the Emergency Department may also necessitate an X-Ray.
+If you require an X-Ray while visiting the Emergency Department, this imaging will be completed while you are still at the hospital.

 Generally, to have an X-ray, your doctor needs to fill out a referral form.
 Download X-ray referral form.